-Web services platform for managing digital signature processes:
+TrustedX Electronic Signature is a web services platform for managing digital signature processes.
+Its features include:

-- Non-repudiation services, extending the electronic signature's validity over time
+- Optional non-repudiation services that, extend the electronic signature's validity over time

 - Broad support of integration mechanisms: REST/WS, SOAP/WS, Java APIs and Watched Folders

 - Designed to manage large volumes of users, certificates and signatures

 - Greater security and control through a centralized auditing and reporting system

 TrustedX acts as a centralized repository, which means the applications can remotely use the keys and certificates stored by TrustedX without having to store them locally.
 This approach provides greater, audited control over the use of keys and simplifies deploying, maintaining and using the PKI through centralized management.
 The authentication and access control provides a range of mechanisms and trust levels, and the system can be easily integrated with other repositories for managing identities.

 TrustedX is the most complete digital signature platform of its kind.
 Multiple CAs can be managed, all electronic signature formats are supported and all complexity related to managing trust is removed from the applications.
 The incorporated semantic services support obtaining all signer/signature data along with a trust level indicated using discrete values (4 levels) and labels (i.e., government, corporate, finance, etc.).

 The product can be quickly deployed thanks to its standardization and multiple integration options.
 It can be used (i) in user applications through plug-ins, (ii) as a Web service and (iii) via watched folders.
 The product incorporates an integration gateway that uses pipelines for the straightforward integration of data and common-task processing.